Chi-An-Chen/LViT-CB/README.md

   [[`Paper`](assets/paper.png)]

-  This is the official pytorch implementation of LViT-CB : A Lightweight Vision Transformer with Competitive Blocks.
-LViT-CB is designed to be fast, lightweight, while maintaining the quality of the biometrics.
+  This is the official PyTorch implementation of LViT-CB: a lightweight Vision Transformer with Competitive Blocks.
+LViT-CB is designed to be fast and efficient, while maintaining high biometric recognition quality.

   <img src="assets/model.png" width="50%"><br>
   <img src="assets/blk.png" width="50%"><br>